top of page

 So buying your gear, you know, from like garage sales yard sit, you know the REI garage sales or you know, all those different things, there's websites popping up more and more to go in and and and buy something that, you know, was maybe well loved and used, but for whatever, whatever reason, somebody outgrew it they're ready to do something else.

-So you know, you can purchase that second hand piece and Obviously, we know that, that's a Greener choice and also a cheaper choice.
+So you know, you can purchase that second hand piece and obviously, we know that, that's a greener choice and also a cheaper choice.

 So that really helps for that overall sustainability as well.

-He told me one time that being poor is expensive and I thought that was a really interesting thought because basically, what he was saying, was you end up having to replace everything more often if you're going to say, Walmart, or even buying something cheaper off of Amazon, because those materials are just, they're just like, made more cheaply because they are intended to be replaced earlier on oh you're hitting on a topic.
+One of my friends, he told me one time that being poor is expensive and I thought that was a really interesting thought because basically, what he was saying, was you end up having to replace everything more often if you're going to say, Walmart, or even buying something cheaper off of Amazon, because those materials are just, they're just like, made more cheaply because they are intended to be replaced earlier on

 Like you were saying, Lower quality things that you buy are cheaply made.